 For your brand, these blind spots are opportunities.
 If your competitor has not optimized for schema, your SEO site audit can identify those weaknesses and allow you to leapfrog them with structured content.

-If they ignore low competition keywords, you can step in with content clusters and claim the visibility they’re overlooking.
+If they ignore low competition keywords, you can step in with content topic clusters and claim the visibility they’re overlooking.

-How is SERP Visibility Analysis different from ranking, CTR, and PageRank?
+How is SERP Visibility Analysis Different From Ranking, CTR, and PageRank?

 This is one of the most common points of confusion.
 To clarify: